Bisects all the way down

 shares a few amusing facts and subtle tips on how to work around certain

-C preprocessor behaviours to force it to generate valid Makefile
+C preprocessor behaviours to force it to generate valid Makefile.
+For

 $ printf '# Makefile comment\n'